 Workplace Manager command line interface can be used to perform many of the functions which are available in the web interface as well as some which are not.

-The command line tool is named 'wpm-cli' and can be found in the Now Assistant installation directory inside Web → bin folder.
+The command line tool is named 'wpm-cli' and can be found in the Digital Assistant installation directory inside Web → bin folder.

 To run the command line tool, open the Command Prompt and change the directory to be the same as the location of 'wpm-cli' file.
 In our case: